-5. Accounting policies

-(1) Basis for valuation of Trading Assets/Liabilities and calculation of Revenue/Expenses Transactions undertaken with a view to gains on short-term fluctuations in interest rates, currency values, market prices of securities and other indicators or differentials, etc., between markets (hereinafter referred to as "Trading Transactions") are shown in the consolidated balance sheet as "Trading Assets" or "Trading Liabilities" based on values at the time of contract, while gains and losses from the said transactions are shown in the Consolidated Statements of Operations as Trading Revenue or Trading Expenses.
+- 5. Accounting policies - (1) Basis for valuation of Trading Assets/Liabilities and calculation of Revenue/Expenses Transactions undertaken with a view to gains on short-term fluctuations in interest rates, currency values, market prices of securities and other indicators or differentials, etc., between markets (hereinafter referred to as "Trading Transactions") are shown in the Consolidated Balance Sheets as "Trading Assets" or "Trading Liabilities" based on values at the time of contract, while gains and losses from the said transactions are shown in the Consolidated Statements of Operations as "Trading Revenue" or "Trading Expenses".